Jeb Burton: 2013–2014: Full-time in Trucks

 On November 21, 2012, Turner Motorsports announced the signing of Burton to a two-year contract to run a full-time Camping World Truck Series schedule and a limited Nationwide Series schedule in 2013 and 2014.
 Turner also announced that Burton's father, Ward Burton, had been hired to assist with driver development.

 In April 2013, Burton won his first Truck Series pole at Martinsville Speedway.
 On June 7, 2013, Burton won the WinStar World Casino 400K at Texas Motor Speedway, his first career NASCAR win.
 Later in the season he made his first career start in the NASCAR Canadian Tire Series at Canadian Tire Motorsport Park in September, and his Nationwide Series debut at Kentucky Speedway later in the month.

 The 2013 season was a success for Burton, as he finished fifth in the overall Camping World Truck Series standings.
 He totaled 731 points to finish 73 points behind winner Matt Crafton and just one point out of fourth place.
-In 22 starts, he totaled one win, captured seven pole positions, and had five top 5s and 11 top 10s with only one DNF.
+In 22 starts, he totaled one win, captured seven pole positions, and had five top-fives and eleven top-tens with only one DNF.

-Before the start of the 2014 season, Turner Scott Motorsports announced that Burton's sponsor, Arrowhead Cigarettes, had defaulted on its payments, and that they had been forced to close the No. 4 team, leaving Burton without a ride.
+Before the start of the 2014 season, Turner Scott Motorsports announced that Burton's sponsor, Arrowhead Cigarettes, had defaulted on its payments and that they had been forced to close the No. 4 team, leaving Burton without a ride.
 In early February Burton announced that he had signed with ThorSport Racing to compete in the season-opening Truck Series and ARCA Racing Series events at Daytona International Speedway, initially on a part-time basis, but on May 27, was increased to a full-time ride.
-For the 2014 season, Burton finished a disappointing eighth in the overall standings, with just two top-five and seven top-10 finishes.
+For the 2014 season, Burton finished a disappointing eighth in the overall standings, with just two top-five and seven top-ten finishes.